Here are 28 types of website content that search engines like Google and social media channels such as Facebook, Twitter and Instagram all love.

 And the best way to serve up a solution to create, for example, a ‘how to do a skateboard kick-flip’ page in a YouTube, Facebook, IGTV video or on your website.

-A worried client once told me he was concerned about this approach as he would lose potential customers if he showed or explained to prospective customers how he did things.
+A worried client once told me he was concerned about this approach as he would lose potential customers if he showed or explained to prospective customers how his products and services were actually produced.

 I replied ‘a 70 year old grandmother is not going to go up a pair of ladders to repair a roof and clean out the leaves from her gutters’.

 She just wants to know you’re the expert she can call on.